knopgm/meet/README.md

 # meet-App

+## Description

-->>> Is a serverless progressive application with React that uses a test-driven development (TDD) technique.
-To fetch upcoming events, the Google Calendar API will be used.
+A serverless progressive application with React that uses a test-driven development (TDD) technique.

-->>> The app will provide a visually appealing events chart where the users can organize their events, filter and share their chart with friends, colleagues or employees.
+The app will provide a visually appealing events chart where the users can organize their events, filter and share their chart with friends, colleagues or employees.

-->>> The events could be seen even without an internet connection on any device of the user's choice.
+->>>The events could be seen even without an internet connection on any device of the user's choice.

+## How to run

+Find the main file of the meet app in your terminal an run: "npm start" For users there is a public link hosted on github pages: https://knopgm.github.io/meet/

+PS.: Amazon Cloud should Allow this app to be public.
+Otherwise it need to be allowed directly by adding a email contact with the app developer.

+## Dependencies

+- JavaScript
+- React API
+- Google Calendar
+- atatus-spa
+- axios
+- nprogress

+# User Stories

-###### :pushpin: FEATURE 1: FILTER EVENTS BY CITY
+## :pushpin: FEATURE 1: FILTER EVENTS BY CITY

 **_ As a user
 I should be able to “filter events by city”